parichard/malachor-ruins/README.md

 - A campaign where the clones arrive on malachor to invade it and defeat the sith (could have it the other way around where the user plays as the sith defending a surprise attack from the jedis).
 - 1-flag and 2-flags modes.
 (1-flag mode is mostly done but I did not include it in the final release as I did not like the way the AI behaved and it also felt a bit rough).
-- Assault mode.
+- Assault mode (suggested by Ataru).
+- Survival mode (suggested by LitFam).
 - Mode with sith (red lightsabers only) vs jedis (similar to assault but having it as conquest could be interesting).
 - For conquest, a subtle change of the sides' skins could be interesting.
 And of course custom made heroes could be pretty cool too.
-(Revan as a hero could be added)
+(Naelis' Revan as a hero would be dope)
 - Compatibility with different eras and modes.
 - Sound design and sound fixes.
 I struggle to understand how sounds work in swbf2, and could not do it myself.
 Anyways I was thinking a custom music could be cool, and it would also be great to fix the missing wind for gcw and the lightsabers sounds (while making sure the footsteps are working too).
 - I have also been made aware of some performance issues on older devices.
 This is (I believe) because the map is poorly optimised with no lowrez textures, shadows and mshs.